 Council of Judges

 The council of judges must be consulted in general and social matters of relevance to the judges.
 It represents their interests towards the president and court administration.
 In this regard, it cooperates with the staff council on matters of overarching significance.

 The council of judges has three members.
-They are elected by the judges at the Federal Administrative Court for a period of three years.
+They are elected by the judges at the Federal Administrative Court for a period of four years.